 By 1840, Phytophthora infestans was spreading across Europe and affecting crops across the continent.
 In 1845 it reached Ireland where its effect was enormous because it affected the staple food.
 The farmers depended on one variety of potatoes, and the country was ill-prepared to deal with it.
 The farmers had also transformed the grazing lands into farms, and nearly a third of animals were fed on potato fodder.
 Though the main reason for the famine is attributed to the destruction of potato farms by the bacteria, several other factors contributed to and magnified its effects.
 Among them is the subdivision of land into smaller units than no other crops planted on the land would be enough to feed a family.
 Penal laws in the early 18th century prohibited Irish Catholics from owning or leasing land, voting, and engaging in political activities in disregard that they made up 80% of the population.
 Although by 1829 the laws had been changed, the damage was already done.
 The British laws imposed on the Irish people also did not allow the country to make its own decision concerning the use of land and importation of food particularly grains without the intervention of the colonial government.

 The Aftermath Of The Famine

-The famine had a direct impact on the population of Ireland, which dropped from 8.1 million in 1941 to 6.55 million in 1951.
+The famine had a direct impact on the population of Ireland, which dropped from 8.1 million in 1841 to 6.55 million in 1852.
 It is estimated that one million people died as a result of the famine while many more migrated to other countries.
 Several people have described the famine as a genocide due to the slow and inadequate measures by the British to take action.
-Several memorial monuments have been erected in several parts of the globe in honor of those who died.
+Several memorial monuments have been erected in several parts of the world in honor of those who died.